Skip to main content

 Step 2 – Written Performance Accountability and Commitment Plan

 If coaching does not lead to improved performance or behavior, or if the issues at stake are considered severe, the supervisor should outline expectations in a written performance plan to the employee, making it clear that the employee’s success in the position is the goal of this action.
-The supervisor should work with the HR Consultant regarding the performance plan.
+The supervisor should work with the Engagement Consultant regarding the performance plan.
 This document should include the schedule for supervisory feedback and employee self-reporting, for instance, frequency of meetings, supplementary review of work product, etc.

 Step 3 – Final Performance Accountability and Commitment Plan

-If the above verbal coaching and written Performance Accountability and Commitment Plan do not lead to improvement in a timely manner, or an issue is determined to be so severe and to have such a significant impact that moving directly to a final performance plan is necessary, the supervisor must work with Human Resources Consultant to determine next steps, including creating a final Performance Accountability and Commitment Plan outlining expectations and consequences if expectations are not met, up to and including termination of employment.
+If the above verbal coaching and written Performance Accountability and Commitment Plan do not lead to improvement in a timely manner, or an issue is determined to be so severe and to have such a significant impact that moving directly to a final performance plan is necessary, the supervisor must work with Engagement Consultant to determine next steps, including creating a final Performance Accountability and Commitment Plan outlining expectations and consequences if expectations are not met, up to and including termination of employment.
 The document should state the problem(s), options, expectations, timeframe for assessment and consequences, etc.

 Step 4 – Termination of Employment